 Cycling doesn’t have its own booklet of routes.
 Maybe they will make one; maybe not.
 But what they have done is produce 34 cycling routes in the province that are described in English.
 You can download each route as a PDF.
 Or as a GPX file to upload to your Garmin or whatever device you use.

 You will notice that it’s also node-based.
-This is because the cycling network in much of Flanders has its own nodes, numbered differently to the walking network nodes.
+This is because the cycling network in much of Flanders has its own nodes.
+They are numbered differently to the walking network nodes.

 There’s a lot more on the Tourism Flemish Brabant website in English that is really well prepared and presented.
 In addition to Walking and Cycling, you can see what’s listed under Nature & Recreation, Culture & Heritage, and Accommodation.
 And under Discover they list all kinds of events, traditions, local produce, trips to breweries and vineyards, and much more.

-They have also produced an informative overall brochure along with a Bucket List which I have already described in another post.
+They have also produced an informative overall brochure along with a Bucket List.
+I already describe this in another post.

 And that’s about it.
 Well done Tourism Flemish Brabant.
-I am sure it’s been a team effort, but I know two people in particular who have been driving this work for a number of years: Head of Tourism Monique Swinnen and Tourism Expert Kristien Petrlic.
-You are really doing a lot to promote the province to non-Belgians, and producing all this material in English is extremely useful for anyone wanting to explore the province.
+I am sure it’s been a team effort.
+But I know two people in particular who have been driving this work for a number of years.
+Head of Tourism Monique Swinnen and Tourism Expert Kristien Petrlic.
+You are really doing a lot to promote the province to non-Belgians.
+Producing all this material in English is extremely useful for anyone wanting to explore the province.

-Other provinces in Belgium have English-language material available covering walking and cycling, but so far I haven’t seen anything as detailed as that described above.
+Other provinces in Belgium have English-language material available covering walking and cycling.
+However, so far I haven’t seen anything as detailed as that described above.
 Please correct me if I am wrong.